OR WAIT null SECS

 The site features exclusive content from the School of Public Health at UC Berkeley, and will include interactive quizzes and assessments, slide shows (video is in the works), and expert-reviewed content.
+“This expands our mission of public health education and we are pleased to be working with Remedy, our long-standing digital publishing and technology partner, to deliver this important resource for public health,” said John Swartzberg, MD, Clinical Professor Emeritus at the University of California, Berkeley and chair of the editorial board of the UC Berkeley Wellness Letter, in a statement.

 Rebecca Farwell, chief content officer for Remedy, says that the site has a number of features that change the usual dynamics of sponsored content.
 That material loads, in many cases, as apps rather than as embedded content in a web page; it also incorporates a feature known as “lazy load,” which means that viewers are tracked when the content appears on the tablet screen (rather than clicking through to a distinct page).
+Overall, navigation occurs by finger-scrolling rather than the static index of a conventional website.

 Jim Curtis, chief revenue officer of Remedy, calls the overall approach for sponsors “native content display”—“To a certain degree, the advertiser controls their own app within the site, where they can upload new content as they require, and presented in a way that encourages reader interaction,” he says.